Now Reading

 Hobart City

 Located against the Derwent River, Hobart City has so many things to offer, especially if you are looking for things to do in Tasmania.
-Check out the unique, engaging, and sometimes provocative exhibits at MONA or the Museum of Old and New Art.
+However, it is not all mundane.
+In fact, you will also be surprised with the provocative exhibits at MONA or the Museum of Old and New Art.

 3. Cradle Mountain National Park